 What research is the myth based on?

 The Guardian explains this in an article about this myth here.
 It most likely stems from a poor scientific study by the US army during the 1950s.
 People were dressed in arctic survival clothes and exposed to freezing weather.
 The only part of their bodies left uncovered was the head.
 Consequently, most of the heat was lost through their heads.
-But as long as the rest of the body keeps a healthy heat level, it does not matter which part of the body is exposed to cold or through which part of the skin the heat sips out.
+But as long as the rest of the body keeps a healthy heat level, it does not really matter which part of the body is exposed to cold, or through which part of the skin the heat sips out.